Guide to Work, Study, Travel and Living Abroad

 Conditions of the Work and Holiday Visa

-There is no need to feel daunted by Australian Immigration paperwork.
-In fact, the application process is a surprisingly straightforward process.
+No need to feel daunted by Australian Immigration paperwork.
+In fact, the application process is surprisingly straightforward.
 Whether applying online or by mail, your application will only take a couple of hours to complete.
 Once submitted, you should receive a response within a few days.
 If your application is successful, you have up to three months to enter Australia.

-However, there are special requirements which need to be fulfilled before you tell your boss you that you are off to travel the world.
+However, there are special requirements that need to be fulfilled before you tell your boss that you are off to travel the world.
 First, you need to be aged between 18 and 30.
 Secondly, you must have graduated from a high school.
-Thirdly, you must provide proof of funds for your stay (approximately US$3500).
+Thirdly, you must provide proof of funds for your stay (approximately US$3,200).

 The Application Process

-So, you are ready and willing to swap the Super Bowl and fast-food supersizing for kangaroos and koalas—what do you do next?
-First, you need to submit your application.
-Once on Australia’s immigration website, you will need to select the Work and Holiday visa (subclass 462) and create a login.
-Once registered, you will be able to save and complete your application as you wish.
-Alternately, if you would prefer to submit a paper application, this can be downloaded from the immigration website and sent to your nearest Australian Government office.
+So, you are ready and willing to swap the Super Bowl and fast-food supersizing for kangaroos and koalas — what do you do next?
+First, suppose you don't go with an experienced agency such as BUNAC, as described below.
+In that case, you need to submit your application.
+Once in the Working Holiday section of Australia's immigration and citizenship website, you will need to fill out the application for the Work and Holiday visa (subclass 462) and create a log in.
+Once registered, you can save and complete your application as you wish.
+Alternatively, suppose you prefer to submit a paper application.
+This can be downloaded from the immigration website and sent to your nearest Australian Government office.

 The first section of the work and holiday application requires general information such as passport details, current occupation, and qualifications.
-The form continues by asking information regarding your health.
-If you have any health issues you may be asked to have a medical examination or chest X-ray.
+The form continues by asking for information regarding your health.
+You may be asked to have a medical examination or chest X-ray if you have any health issues.
 Unfortunately, Australia and the United States do not have a reciprocal health agreement.
-It is imperative that you purchase adequate medical insurance for your time overseas
+You must purchase adequate medical insurance for your time overseas, with World Nomads and other insurance plans as options.

 The application proceeds to questions about your character.
-Any criminal charges, convictions or deportations held must be noted.
-Once the form is complete, it is submitted along with the appropriate fee (US$350).
+Any criminal charges, convictions, or deportations held must be noted.
+Once the form is complete, it is submitted with the appropriate fee (US$400).
 Unless you have been asked to provide additional documentation or medical certificates, you should receive a response within a few days.
-If successful, your visa will arrive electronically through your email ready for you to print and take Down Under.
+If successful, your visa will arrive electronically through your email, ready for you to print and take Down Under.

 Once you Arrive in Australia

-To set up a bank account in Australia you will need to have photo identification and a temporary address (hostels/hotels are used at the banks discretion).
-You will also need to apply for a tax file number (TFN) for your time in Australia.
+To set up a bank account in Australia, you must have photo identification and a temporary address (hostels/hotels are used at the bank's discretion).
+You must also apply for a tax file number (TFN) for your time in Australia.
 Similar to your social security number, these are essential if you plan to work.
-To apply for your tax file number visit the Australian Taxation Office.
+To apply for your tax file number, visit the Australian Taxation Office.
 You will need to have a current Australian address, although once again, hostels are usually accepted.
-You will be given one month’s grace period between starting work and informing your employer of your tax file number.
+You will be given one month's grace period between starting work and informing your employer of your tax file number.

-If you wish to have paperwork handled for you, the BUNAC Australia Working Holiday Package offers a variety of services, for a fee, to help you settle in Australia and get your visa to enable you to work for up to a year.
+Assume you wish to have paperwork handled for you.
+In that case, the BUNAC Work in Australia Package offers a variety of services, for a fee, to help you settle, find work in Australia, and get your visa to enable you to work for up to a year.

 Finding Accommodations

-If you are going to be constantly on the move, you could also hire a campervan.
+You could also hire a campervan for an exciting and liberating adventure if you are constantly moving.
 Such a free-spirited way to see the country is ideal if you do not want to make plans or book accommodations in advance.
-Wicked Campervans are very popular outfit, with prices around US$50-$90 per day depending upon the duration of your rental.
+Travellers Autobarn is a popular outfit, for example, with prices around US$100-$150 per day, depending upon the duration of your rental.

 If you decide to stay in one area your entire time in Australia, real estate companies offer 6- or 12-month lease agreements.
 Agents will often be happy to show you properties in the area, giving you an idea of what is available.
-If you do plan to take on a lease, be prepared to pay an upfront bond of six weeks rent, provide references, and allow a few days for your offer to be processed.
-To give you an idea of prices before you leave visit realestate.com.au.
+If you plan to take on a lease, be prepared to pay an upfront bond of six weeks' rent, provide references, and allow a few days for your offer to be processed.
+To get an idea of prices before you leave, visit realestate.com.au.
 For a casual stay in a rented apartment with no contract, try searching notice boards and newspapers once you arrive in Australia.

 Work Opportunities

-There are plenty of opportunities to gain valuable work experience during your time in Australia.
-Maybe you want a completely new challenge, work in an outdoor environment, or gain your first office experience?
-A websites such as SEEK advertises an assortment of options ranging from promotional work to volunteer programs, bar jobs to executive positions.
-You can apply for jobs online and such websites often act as a great guide for what you can expect to earn.
+There are plenty of opportunities to gain valuable work experience during your time in Australia, with even the minimum wage among the highest in the world as a base.
+You may want a new challenge, work outdoors, or gain your first office experience.
+A website such as SEEK advertises various options ranging from promotional work to volunteer programs, bar jobs, and executive positions.
+You can apply for jobs online, and such websites often act as an excellent guide for what you can expect to earn.

 Recruitment agencies specialize in temporary assignments and are particularly helpful for travelers.
 Once you have registered, recruitment agencies will contact you with suitable jobs depending on your previous experience.
 Jobs can last anywhere from one day to six months.
-Due to high turnover, you probably won’t have to wait too long until a job becomes available.
-Alternately, you may even hear of local job opportunities by word of mouth or through notice boards.
+Due to high turnover, you won't have to wait too long until a position becomes available.
+Alternatively, you may even hear of local job opportunities through word of mouth or notice boards.

 Preparations for diving in the Great Barrier Reef.

-Lydia Horrex recently graduated from Cardiff University with one year exchange at UCLA.
-After spending six months working and travelling around Egypt, followed by a year in New Zealand, she is now living and working in Sydney, Australia.
+Lydia Horrex graduated from Cardiff University with a year of exchange at UCLA.
+After spending six months working and traveling around Egypt, followed by a year in New Zealand, she lives and works in Sydney, Australia.

 Related Topics